danjperron/StairPersonDetector/README.md

     /cmnd/escalier/calibrate     ->   calibrate accelerometer offset for 5 sec.<br>
     /cmnd/escalier/udpthreshold  -> minimum FFT peak detection to trigger the udp transfer.<br>
     /cmnd/escalier/udphostip.    -> specification of the IP address to post the UDP packet.<br></blockquote>
+    ---- add-on  possibility to enable/disable output dimension table of FFT[x]
+    ---- where x is the index of the FFT table. the MQTT message set x.
+TO set or clear use 'all' in message /cmnd/escalier/getmask       -> retreive FFT part index .
+    /cmnd/escalier/setmask       -> Enable   FFT[x] in the maximun peak Threshold.
+    /cmnd/escalier/clrmask       -> Disable  FFT[x] in the maximun peak Threshold.

   ex: using mosquitto to set udp host IP<br>
        mosquitto_pub -h "your borker IP" -t "cmnd/escalier/udphostip" -m "192.168.0.1".   or -m "" to disable udp.